 The Joint Advisory Committee for Radiologic Technology meets once or twice a year.
-This committee is made up of hospital representatives at which students rotate- a radiologist or radiation safety officer, supervisors, and clinical preceptors.
+This committee is made up of hospital representatives at which students rotate- a radiologist or radiation safety officer, supervisors, and clinical instructors.
 This committee discusses any issues or concerns, reviews assessment data and makes suggestions for improvement.
-One student from each class will be selected by the program director.
-This student will be excused from clinic for this meeting, but must make up any class work missed, if it is on a class day.
-This student may be asked to relay information from the class to the advisory committee or may be asked to speak on the students' behalf on something that is discussed at the meeting.
-Usually, the student gives a brief summary of the meeting in class.
-This student must communicate well and be respected by others.
+Class officers will serve as class representatives on this committee.
+Students will be excused from clinic for this meeting, but must make up any class work missed, if it is on a class day.
+Students may be asked to relay information from the class to the advisory committee, or may be asked to speak on the students' behalf on something that is discussed at the meeting.
+Usually, the students give a brief summary of the meeting in class.
+These students must communicate well and be respected by others.